-I’m really into photojournalism and because of that, I wanted to find out which Digital Cameras and DSLRs are most common among professional photojournalists.
-Neither the Fuji X-T3 or the Sony A7 III is on the list, but maybe they will appear next year 🙂
+I’m really fascinated about photojournalism and because of that, I wanted to find out which digital cameras are most common among professional photojournalists.

 The most popular cameras among award-winning photojournalist

 Start from the top, it’s really no surprise that among the winning photographers, most of the used the amazing Nikon D5.
 This camera is up there on my camera-wishlist – some day… Some day.
 I mean, just read the crazy positive reviews of the Nikon D5.

 Top 8 DSLRs used photographers who won World Press Photo

 8th Place Canon EOS 5D Mark II

 It’s interesting to see how many photojournalists swear to Nikon DSLR and Canon DSLRs.
 I mean, it’s not that shocking they are represented a lot – but 50% of the World Press Photo Winners shoots with a Nikon.
 Well done Nikon.

 If you see the complete list, you will also find a couple of Fujifilm and Sony cameras.
 Personally, I use the Fujifilm x100f for documentary photography, street photography, and portraits.
 But I want to go more into photojournalism and that’s why I have my eyes on the sexy this sexy camera.

 So what camera is the best for photojournalism?